-Current versions of the AIA family of contracts address responsibility for preparation of project documentation which reflects the "asbuilt" condition of the work.
-Providing "asdesigned" or "as-constructed" drawings is an additional service under the standard B101 Owner/Architect agreement.
-The A201 "General Conditions," however, require the Contractor to keep and maintain documentation reflecting field changes, selections made construction. during approved shop drawings and submittals, and which serves as a "record of the Work as constructed."
+urrent versions of the American Institute of Architects (AIA) family of contracts address responsibility for preparation of project documentation which reflects the "as-built" condition of the work.
+Providing "as-designed" or "as-constructed" record drawings is an additional service under the standard B101 Owner/Architect agreement.
+The A201 "General Conditions," however, require the contractor to keep and maintain documentation reflecting field changes, selections made during construction, approved shop drawings and submittals, and which serves as a "record of the Work as constructed."
 (Article 3.11).
-These "as-built" documents are to be provided to the Architect and Owner at the conclusion of work, and have many uses and benefits.
-While these contract provisions reflect the typical expectations for construction professionals, the trend is away from this practice, and towards a more custom approach, with Owners seeking access to more and more robust and integrated documentation, some of it from the Design Professional, and all of it for free.
+These "asbuilt" documents are to be provided to the Architect and Owner at the conclusion of work, and have many uses and benefits.
+While these contract provisions reflect the typical expectations for construction professionals, the trend is away from this practice, and towards a more custom approach, with owners seeking access to more and more robust and integrated documentation, some of it from the design professional, and all of it for free.